ncatlab/nlab-content/pages/0/0/0/4/4000/content.md

 #### In $\infty$-Chern-Weil theory {#InInfChernWeil}

-The above Cech-Deligne cocycle construction of $\hat c(\nabla)$ may be understood as a special case of the general construction of Chern-Weil homomorphism by the methods discussed at [[∞-Chern-Weil theory]].
+The above Cech-Deligne cocycle construction of $\hat c(\nabla)$ may be understood as a special case of the general construction of Chern-Weil homomorphisms by the methods discussed at [[∞-Chern-Weil theory]].

 We briefly recall the general approach and then spell out the details.